pcordemans/devbit-microcontrollers/docs/digital-io/README.md

 The STM32L476RG has 8 ports (A-H), which contain 16 bits each.
 Almost every pin on the microcontroller can be configured as GPIO, however, not every bit in a GPIO port is connected to a pin.
 The memory address can be of the peripherals can be found in the [STM32L476xx data sheet](https://www.st.com/en/microcontrollers-microprocessors/stm32l476rg.html) Table 19 page 108 - 111.

 Each peripheral is connected to the peripheral bus.
 As a peripheral, a GPIO port must be enabled on the peripheral bus controller.
 The STM32L476RG has 5 peripheral bus controllers (AHB 1-3 and APB 1-2).
-More information can be found in the data sheet in chapters 6.4.16 to 6.4.21.
+More information can be found in the RM0351 Reference Manual in chapters 6.4.16 to 6.4.21.

 ### GPIO registers